wendyverdonk93/docs/content/api/payment_methods/post_order_gift_card.md

 | Wijncadeau                     | WIJNCADEAU                  |   |
 | Yourgift                       | YOURGIFT                    |   |

-Please make sure you check out our dedicated documentation for [gift cards](/payment-methods/prepaid-cards/gift-cards/)
+Read more about the [gift cards](/payment-methods/prepaid-cards/gift-cards/) we offer on our documentation page.
 {{< /description >}}